kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 ===========

-The first file to edit is *conf/cuckoo.conf*, it contains the generic configuration options that you might want to verify before launching Cuckoo.
+The first file to edit is *conf/cuckoo.conf*, it contains the generic configuration options that you might want to verify before launching CAPE.

 The file is largely commented and self-explaining, but some of the options you might want to pay more attention to are:

-    * ``machinery`` in ``[cuckoo]``: this defines which Machinery module you want Cuckoo to use to interact with your analysis machines.
+    * ``machinery`` in ``[cuckoo]``: this defines which Machinery module you want CAPE to use to interact with your analysis machines.
 The value must be the name of the module without extension.
-    * ``ip`` and ``port`` in ``[resultserver]``: defines the local IP address and port that Cuckoo is going to use to bind the result server on.
+    * ``ip`` and ``port`` in ``[resultserver]``: defines the local IP address and port that CAPE is going to use to bind the result server on.
 Make sure this matches the network configuration of your analysis machines, or they won't be able to return the collected results.
     * ``connection`` in ``[database]``: defines how to connect to the internal database.
 You can use any DBMS supported by `SQLAlchemy`_ using a valid `Database Urls`_ syntax.

 .. _`SQLAlchemy`: http://www.sqlalchemy.org/